RatGooseSuitStudios/RatGooseSuitStudios/about.md

 ### Description

-Hello World!
+Hello!
 We are RatGooseSuit Studios.
 This website features our newest game, Travelling with Taste!

 ### Team